marcprux/MemoZ/README.md

 ## Thread Safety

-MicroMemo's caching is thread-safe, mostly through `NSCache`'s own thread-safe accessors.
+MemoZ's caching is thread-safe, mostly through `NSCache`'s own thread-safe accessors.
 It should be noted that while `MicoMemo.Cache` has an option for forcing exclusive cache access (e.g., so mutiple simultaneous initial cache accesses for an instance will line up and wait for a single cache calculation to be performed), `memoz` does *not* enforce exclusivity.

 It should always be assumed that any calculation performed in the target's keyPath might be run simultaneously on multiple threads, either when the cache is initially loaded, or subsequently due to re-evaluation after a cache eviction.